 Thompson earned a bachelor’s degree in Physics from Longwood University and completed the cyber security certification program at Old Dominion University.

-An experienced leader with more than 20 years of experience in all areas of contact center leadership and operations for organizations including Crescent Bank and Wells Fargo Dealer Services, Grossi joins Chartway as its director of contact center.
+An experienced leader with more than 20 years of experience in all areas of contact center leadership and operations for organizations including Crescent Bank and Wells Fargo Dealer Services, Grossi joins Chartway as its director of Member Solutions Center.

 Grossi looks forward to planning, coordinating, and managing Chartway’s enterprise contact centers, including all member interactions by telephone, e-mail, chat, and online applications.